 When Master Hue first put Janah on to talking plants, he wasn't jerking her chain.
 And when David talks to his birds, there is reason to believe it isn't magic.

 The point is, we are all, every living thing, and technically every other thing, an operating electro-chemical system.
-There is no particular reason why, if birds talk to each other and sense magnetic currents, and plants send signals to other plants, that humans can't pick up on these signals.
+If birds talk to each other and sense magnetic currents, and plants send signals to other plants, here is no particular reason why humans can't pick up on these signals.
 It's called magnetoception, sometimes magneto-reception.

 Humans may have a sixth sense after all suggests a new study finding that a protein in the human retina, when placed into fruit flies, has the ability to detect magnetic fields.